marknet15/conventional-pull-request-action/README.md

 scopeRegex: '^[A-Z]+-[0-9]+$'
 ```

-Note that by default, scope linting will only occur when a PR title contains a scope.
+By default, scope linting will only occur when a PR title contains a scope.
 If you wish to enforce that all PRs must contain a scope to be linted, you should set `'scope-empty': [2, 'never']` in your custom rules.

 #### Example regexes